Think that tiny little phone of yours might be acting like the boss? Take a look at these questions to find out:

 If you're like us and want to put social media back in it's box, rather than let it play slave driver, here are some of the things you can try:

-- Have set times in the day when you check your social media, the rest of the time, you give your attention to the real world.
+Have set times in the day when you check your social media, the rest of the time, you give your attention to the real world.
+You can even set a timer on your instagram for say 30 minutes a day, so that it reminds you when you have spent 30 minutes on your instagram.

-- Don't ruin every moment by trying to capture it and show the world.
-Just enjoy some moments, and be ok that not everyone has to know about every 'really funny thing.'
+Don't ruin every moment by trying to capture it and show the world.
+Just enjoy some moments, and be ok that not everyone has to know about everything you do.